-The characins comprise nearly 900 species in about 170 genera and originate from Central and South America and Africa.
+The characins comprise over 1256 species in about 140 genera and originate from Central and South America and Africa.
 A single species, the Mexican tetra (Astyanax mexicanus) occurs as far north as Texas in North America.

-A number of species in several genera are cultured in Florida, such as Astyanax, Colossoma (which includes pacu), Gymnocorymbus (including black tetra, Figure 2), Hemigrammus (including Buenos Aires tetras and head-and-tail-light tetras), Hyphessobrycon (including black neon and lemon tetras), and Paracheirodon (including neon tetras).
+A number of species in several genera are cultured in Florida, such as Astyanax, Colossoma (which includes pacu), Gymnocorymbus (including black tetra) (Figure 7), Hemigrammus (including Buenos Aires tetras and head-and-tail-light tetras), Hyphessobrycon (including lemon and black neon tetras) (Figure 8), and Paracheirodon (including neon tetras) (Figure 9).
 Many of these fish are considered "bread-and-butter" species in the trade.
 A bread-and-butter species is one that is a common staple of the industry.

 Tetras come in an array of sizes and shapes.
 Most species cultured in Florida are small (< 100 mm or 4 in), but some such as Colossoma (pacu) can exceed 400 mm (16 in).
 The famous piranhas (Pygocentrus and Serrasalmus) are related to pacu but are illegal to possess in the state, and so are not cultured in Florida.

 Breeding typically is similar to that of minnows, with groups of individuals broadcasting eggs and sperm over various types of structures.
 There is generally no parental care.

 Food of tetras is quite varied and ranges from leaves, fruits, and nuts to insects and crustaceans, to fish and other vertebrates.
 As with minnows, a typical tetra would eat insects and crustaceans.